nlohrer/simple-synth/README.md

 For example, "python synth/sine.py 440 5 a.wav" creates a 5 second long sine wave pitched at A440.

 ## Docker-compose
-Simply run `docker compose up -d` in the root directory and go to `http://localhost:10000` in a browser of your choice.
-To stop and remove the containers, run `docker compose down`.
+Simply run `docker compose --env-file .env.dev up -d` in the root directory and go to `http://localhost:10000` in a browser of your choice.
+To stop and remove the containers, run `docker compose --env-file .env.dev down`.

 ## Web app